MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-uber-freight-provider.md

 ---
 author: sumanic
-description: This topic describes how to set up the Uber Freight provider in Microsoft Dynamics 365 Intelligent Order Management. ms.date: 01/28/2026 ms.custom:
+description: This article describes how to set up the Uber Freight provider in Microsoft Dynamics 365 Intelligent Order Management. ms.date: 01/28/2026 ms.custom:
   - bap-template